manuelsh/manuelsh.github.io/_posts/2025-11-09-rationalizing-the-ai-bubble.md

 Network diagram showing circular investment and purchasing deals between NVIDIA, OpenAI, and the broader AI ecosystem.
 Source: Bloomberg.
 </div>

 We can also interpret this chart as NVIDIA investing in the companies that will fuel the AI revolution.
 And this would not be worrisome if we didn't have the <span>$</span>600 billion question.
-But as it is not happening so far, this is viewed by some as an artificial way for NVIDIA to keep the growth promises high, or to buy time to find a way to get this revenue.

 ### Are we hitting an AI ceiling?

 Many sources say that although AI has made rapid progress, there may be a "ceiling" in the performance: scaling the size of the model, or data quality/quantity, or architectural innovation may not be enough to make models better.
-Hence, there could be a limit in the upside as many companies are betting on exponential AI improvement, and everything relies on future value.
+Hence, there could be a limit in the upside as many companies are betting on exponential AI improvement.

 However, models are not reliable enough to substitute humans on many tasks yet.
 Can AI agents be as good as workers?
 Can a company substitute people by paying a smaller, but still significant amount to the LLM producers?
-That should be enough for these companies to be sustainable.

 Although there seems to be instances of this occurring, it's not happening at a large scale.
-For example, in the case of coding, where AI is being deployed everywhere to automate parts of the process, we haven't seen programmers leaving companies en masse.
+For example, in the case of coding, where AI is being deployed everywhere to automate parts of the process, programmers are not leaving companies en masse.
 Moreover, we see some papers with evidence to the contrary: [AI slows coders down](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/).

 ## A bit of rationality: what is the data saying?